Document Actions

 E-mail: aelinson@hunter.cuny.edu

-Alexander Elinson, Assistant Professor of Arabic Language and Literature and Director of the Hunter College Summer Arabic Program, received his M.A.
-(1998) from the University of Washington in Seattle, and Ph.D.
-(2004) in Middle Eastern Languages and Cultures from Columbia University.
-His research interests cut across the Middle East and North Africa, and include Arabic and Hebrew literature from the pre-Islamic to the modern period.
-His book entitled Looking Back at al-Andalus: the poetics of loss and nostalgia in medieval Arabic and Hebrew Literature is published by Brill.
-Professor Elinson has published articles, reviews and translations on the Arabic and Hebrew strophic poem (zajal and muwashshah), rhymed prose narrative (maqama), and modern Arabic poetry and narrative in numerous peer-reviewed journals.
-In addition to projects dealing with fourteenth century Granada and Fez (stemming from research conducted with a Fulbright fellowship in 2010), he is currently examining political, social, and literary debates surrounding writing in Moroccan colloquial Arabic.
+Alexander Elinson, Associate Professor of Arabic and Head of the Arabic Program.
+He received his M.A.
+(1998) from the University of Washington in Seattle and his Ph.D.
+(2004) from Columbia University.
+He is the author of Looking Back at al-Andalus: the poetics of loss and nostalgia in medieval Arabic and Hebrew Literature as well as articles, reviews and translations on the Arabic and Hebrew strophic poem (zajal and muwashshah), rhymed prose narrative (maqama), and modern Arabic poetry and narrative in numerous peer-reviewed journals.
+His translations include A Beautiful White Cat Walks with Me and A Shimmering Red Fish Swims with Me by Youssef Fadel, and Hot Maroc by Yassin Adnan.
+His translation of Khadija Marouazi's History of Ash will be published in 2023.
+Professor Elinson will be on sabbatical during the spring 2023 semester.

 E-mail: jamal.ali@hunter.cuny.edu